asyrjasalo/dockoon/bicep/README.md

-# Running on Azure Container Instances
+# Running on Azure Container Instances with API Management as front

 The following are created in your Azure subscription: